silicona/guias/bootstrap4.md

 	.card-info	Adds a teal background color to the card.
-Represents some information		Cards .card-light	Adds a light grey background color to the card		Cards .card-link	Adds a blue color to any link and a hover effect inside the card		Cards .card-primary	Adds a blue background color to the card.
+Represents some information		Cards .card-light	Adds a light grey background color to the card		Cards .card-link	Adds a blue color to any link and a hover effect inside the card		Cards
+	  - card-primary	Adds a blue background color to the card.
 Represents something important		Cards .card-secondary	Adds a grey background color to the card.
 Represents something "less" important		Cards .card-subtitle	The .card-subtitle is used after a .card-title, and adds the following to an element: margin-top: -.375rem; margin-bottom: 0;		Cards
 	.card-success	Adds a green background color to the card.
 Indicates success or a positive action		Cards